 -- the Alaska Highway (the Info Centre is on the right)

 A short distance north of the Westmark RV park is the 1202 Motor Inn.
 Used to enjoy some good breakfasts here.
-BUT in past years it has become somewhat run down so we don't usually pull in now.
+In past years it has become run down so we don't usually pull in now.

 Continuing north towards Alaska the landscape switches to muskeg, the North's version of swamp land.
 The drunken spruce alongside the highway show the effects of the freezing & thawing.